Switch your car journeys for a bike and save

 Your first sale of shares through EQi will be nil commission, subsequent sales will be charged at the standard rate of £10.99 per trade.

-Full details of our dealing fees can be found here, eqi.co.uk/info/how-it-works/pricing under Dealing commission.
+Full details of our dealing fees can be found at here.

 This gives you quick access to the profits from your shares; however, these would be subject to CGT if over the annual CGT tax free allowance limit.

-Using the Equiniti Financial Services Limited Share Sale Service (the 'Share Sale Service'), you can sell your shares as part of the maturity process via the Share schemes website.
-This is different to selling through the Share Service or EQi ISA as you only give one instruction and are subject to a dealing timetable (available above).
+Using the Equiniti Financial Services Limited Share Sale Service (the 'Share Sale Service'), you can sell your shares as part of the maturity process via the Share Schemes Website.
+This is different to selling through the Share Service Account or EQi ISA as you only give one instruction and are subject to a dealing timetable.
 It is recommended that you become familiar with these dates.

 You may choose this if you've used the calculator and you're not impacted by CGT (as your gain is below the annual CGT tax free allowance limit).